yasirbhutta/yasirbhutta.github.io/python/docs/statistics/confusion-matrix.md

 ---
 layout: page
-title: "confusion matrix"
+title: "Introduction to Confusion Matrix in Python | Classification Evaluation"
-description: confusion matrix
+description: Learn the introduction to the confusion matrix in Python — what a confusion matrix is, how it evaluates classification models, and how to create one with examples using scikit‑learn metrics.
-keywords: confusion matrix
+keywords: Introduction to confusion matrix, confusion matrix Python, confusion matrix tutorial, classification evaluation Python, scikit-learn confusion matrix example, true positive false positive confusion matrix, confusion matrix interpretation
 author: Muhammad Yasir Bhutta
 ---